ANY OPINION SHARED ON THIS WEBSITE DOES NOT REFLECT THOSE OF BATON ROUGE COMMUNITY COLLEGE.

 — Javan H. (@JJLucasH) July 16, 2014

-Lower-thirds are one of the most important parts of a broadcast, as it provides rotating information.
-Geared towards the casual channel-surfer, this was essential as the graphics gave all the info needed about the education and opportunities at BRCC.
+Lower-thirds are one of the most important parts of a broadcast, as they provide rotating information.
+Geared towards the casual channel-surfer, this was essential as the graphics gave all the info needed about the educational opportunities at BRCC.

 For me, this was a test of communication as a producer.
-Ms. Tammy came to me for my know-how, and I dropped the ball.
+Ms. Tammy came to me for my know-how (for what it was worth), and I dropped the ball.
 I prioritized honoring the guests’ time over production quality, which led quite an unsavory outcome.
 But it served as motivation to look for more ways to experiment…

 …and to buy a windscreen.

 Later in the Fall 2014 semester, Ms. Tammy pitched the idea of filming promos for different programs, starting with Heating and Air (HVAC), Graphics (GRPH) and Sonography (SONO).
-I went into these with a clear mind, prioritizing location, atmosphere and specific class duties, then equipment and accents in the class.
-With the voice-overs tracked in Ms. Tammy’s office, I got the outcomes I wanted.
+I went into these with a clear mind, prioritizing location, atmosphere and specific class duties, then equipment and accents within the classrooms.
+With the voice-overs tracked in Ms. Tammy’s office, I finally got the outcomes I wanted.